oryoxorki-dev/DaanPH/README.md

 **Active Development**

-DaanPH is an actively developed application.
+DaanPH is actively developed and tested.
 Transportation coverage, routing capabilities, datasets, and application features may continue to change as the project evolves.

 ---